-- 18. The person may have mixed-use asset quarantined expenditure carried forward from a prior income year (see [41] to [43] of IS XX/XX).
-The person cannot offset the quarantined expenditure if the standard tax rules apply to the residential property.
+- 18. The person may have mixed-use asset quarantined expenditure carried forward from a prior income year (see [42] to [45] of IS 25/08).
+The person cannot offset the quarantined expenditure if the standard tax rules apply to the residential property in the income year.
 The quarantined expenditure is not forfeited but carried forward to a future income year. - 19.
 Example | Tauira 1 illustrates how the above tax rules apply where a residential property has moved from the mixed-use asset rules to the standard tax rules.